-If you can’t find gluten-free breadcrumbs, regular ones are okay in this recipe because up to 24 grams of white bread (1 slice) is considered a low-FODMAP serving.
-You’ll be well under that if you stick to the meatball serving size.
-You can also make your own bread crumbs with finely ground toasted bread.
+If you can’t find unseasoned gluten-free bread crumbs can also make your own with toasted GF bread ground in the food processor.
 Plain canned tomato sauce is usually free of onion and garlic, but always check ingredients.

 Makes about 60

 1 ½ lbs ground turkey (85% lean)

 ½ lb ground beef (80-85% lean)

 ½ cup (80 grams) unseasoned gluten-free breadcrumbs (see note above)